somenath203/Vue-Youtube-Video-Browser-/README.md

 a) You don't have any stable internet connection. <br />
-b) The API which is being used in this application to search for youtube videos i.e. `YouTube Data API v3` has reached its daily limit and is down.
+b) The API which is being used in this application to search for youtube videos i.e. `YouTube Data API v3` has reached its daily limit and is down for that particular day.

 <br />